-earnings withholding

-order, the employer may deduct an additional service charge of one dollar each week.
-A similar one-dollar charge was formerly authorized under Civil Code Section 4701.
+Commont.
+Section 723.024 authorizes, but does not require, an employer to deduct an additional dollar as a service charge each time he is required to withhold a portion of his employee's earnings pursuant to an earnings withholding order.
+For example, if the employee is paid weekly and an amount is withheld each week pursuant to the earnings withholding order, the employer may deduct an additional service charge of one dollar each week.
+A similar one-dollar charge wanformuly /s authorized under Civil Code Section 4701.
 A charge of \$2.50 was authorized under Code of Civil Procedure Section 710 when earnings of a public employee were levied on under that section.
 However, there was no provision authorizing an employer to make a service charge in connection with wage garnishments generally.

-§ 723.025.
+\$ 723.025.
 Payment to levying officer

 723.025.
-The amount required to be withheld pursuant to an earnings withholding order shall be paid to the levying officer within 15 days after each payment of earnings is made to the employee unless the employer elects to pay in regular monthly payments made not later than the 15th day of each month.
-In the latter case, the initial monthly payment shall include all amounts required to be withheld from the earnings of the employee during the preceding calendar month up to the close of the employee's pay period ending closest to the last day of that month, and thereafter each monthly payment shall include amounts withheld from the employee's earnings for services rendered in the interim up to the close of the employee's pay period ending closest to the last day of the preceding calendar month.
+The amount required to be withheld pursuant to an earnings withholding order shall be paid to the levying officer, with the second se mont of reminancie thade to the employee maless yor elects to pay in segular monthly payments runne not later than the 15th day of each month.
+In the latter once the initial monthly payment shall include all amounts required to be withheld from the earnings of the employee during the preceding calendar month up to the close of the employee's pay period ending closest to the last day of that month, and thereafter each monthly payment shall include amounts withheld from the employee's earnings for services rendered in the interim up to the close of the employee's pay period ending closest to the last day of the preceding calendar month.

-Comment.
-Section 723.025 specifies when the amounts withheld pursuant to an order must be paid over to the levying officer Generally, this must be done within 15 days after the employee is paid the amount remaining after withholding, but the employer may elect to make monthly remittances.

-Regardless of when, or if, payment is required, the employer is required to send an employer's return to the levying officer.
+Commont.
+Section 723,025 specifies when the amounts withheld pursuant to an order must be paid over to the levying officer.
+Regardless whether payment is required, the employer is required to send an employer's return to the levying officer.
 See Sections 723.104 and 723.126.